canonical/lxd/specs/image-handling.md

  - config: key/value map of the container's configuration (map[string]string)
  - devices: key/value map of the devices assigned to this container (map[string]map[string]string)
  - properties: key/value map of the template properties specified in metadata.yaml (map[string]string)

+The "create\_only" key can be set to have LXD only only create missing files but not overwrite an existing file.

 As a general rule, you should never template a file which is owned by a package or is otherwise expected to be overwritten by normal operation